BESL Pro Season 5

 4.4.
 LAN Finals

-In the grand final match the Team that had the higher seed going into the playoffs shall be considered the “better seed”.
+In both the semi-finals and the grand final the Team that had the higher seed going into the playoffs shall be considered the “better seed”.
 The “better seed” Team decides who starts the map-veto/pick process.

 5. LEAGUE SYSTEM